 Burlap Angel Ornament

+If you are fond of simple decorations, this is probably the right option for you.
 You will need twigs, twine, hot glue, and a garden shear for this Christmas craft.
-If you are fond of simple decorations, this is probably the right option for you.
-Just tie up thin branches in shape of a star, snowflake, tree or anything you can imagine.
+Just tie thin branches together in shape of a star, snowflake, tree or anything you can imagine.
 See the tutorial at The DIY Dreamer.

 DIY Needle-Felted Acorns